x13-me/OfficeDocs-Exchange/Exchange/ExchangeOnline/recipients-in-exchange-online/manage-distribution-groups/manage-distribution-groups.md

    1. **Open**: Anyone can leave this group without group owner approval.

    2. **Closed**: Only group owners can remove members.
-All requests to leave is automatically delinced.
+All requests to leave are automatically denied.

 ### Use the new EAC to remove distribution groups